CandyOre/CS106L/README.md

-# CS110L: Safety in Systems Programming
+# CS106L: Standard C++ Programming

 ## Description

-Stanford CS110L is a course about Standard C++ Programming.
+Stanford CS106L is a course about Standard C++ Programming.
 There will be a list of "what I learned" when I finished the course.

 ## Resources